Author: Beck Medina

 I go to the toy chest and take outhis present, wrapped in blue flannel wrapping paper from our party pantry.Boston accepts the present with bright eyes and places it on the floor in frontof him so he can open it.
 He unwraps it with care, and I can tell he reallyloves to milk the process.
 Like savoring a delicious meal.

-When he sees what it is, hepractically screams.
-“Whoa!
-You did not get this for me!”
+this for me!”
 He tears what’s left of the wrapping paper like a rabid animaland holds up the microscope.
 He admires the display picture on the box, whichwill be more difficult to take apart.
 He’ll have to open it up at home.

 I didn’t think it would touch methis much to see how happy he is with his gift.
 I saved up all summer for it.He already had a microscope for kids, but I thought he needed a real one nowthat he was turning seventeen.